deadsnakes/python3.2/Doc/reference/simple_stmts.rst

    del_stmt: "del" `target_list`

 Deletion is recursively defined very similar to the way assignment is defined.
-Rather that spelling it out in full details, here are some hints.
+Rather than spelling it out in full details, here are some hints.

 Deletion of a target list recursively deletes each target, from left to right.